The Great Exhibition 1851 – a medallic extravaganza!

 The smallest official award, at 45 mm in diameter, was the “Exhibitors’ Medal”, given to all the 14,000 exhibitors whose products had been on display.
 It was designed by William Wyon.

-Boxed presentation sets of some or all of these types were specially made up as gifts to local and foreign dignitaries, associations etc.; these sets are now very rare.
+Boxed presentation sets of some or all of these types were specially made up as gifts to local and foreign dignitaries, associations etc.; these full sets are now very rare.

 All the official medals were made in bronze, awarded with a decorative certificate (examples of which are now rare) and given in a fitted case; they were either formally named (machine impressed around the rim with the relevant details) or, in the case of the exhibitors’ awards, had details of their entry number with the class and category in which they were entered.
-All are identifiable to one person or company and are therefore researchable – which adds a great deal to their interest.
+All are identifiable to one person or company via the exhibition catalogues and are therefore researchable – which adds a great deal to their interest.
 The medallions were no doubt prominently displayed and treasured by their recipients.

 With such a wealth of numismatic material available from the Crystal Palace, examples are not difficult to find and many are relatively inexpensive, enabling the collector to assemble a large and interesting collection.
 They would make a great exhibition!